 In the remainder of this essay I will argue that a variety of other philosophical views are effectively tantamount to relativism of one sort or another.
 First, I will argue that solipsism and egotism (the views that only oneself exists or that only oneself is of moral importance, respectively) are tantamount to relativism about reality and morality, respectively; and that supposed nihilism about either reality or morality is tantamount to either solipsism or egotism, respectively.
 Then I will argue argue that subjective forms of idealism, in either a descriptive or prescriptive sense, are likewise tantamount to relativism about reality or morality.

 Against Solipsism and Egotism

 Relativism faces the challenge of answering where to draw the line around the group whose collective opinion matters.
 Is it the whole known world?
 One's nation?
 Some smaller group?
 And how many of the people in whatever size of unit have to be in agreement for that thing they agree on to be the thing that is correct or incorrect relative to that unit?
 If a larger consensus within a larger group is more correct, then the most correct would be universal unanimity, which then becomes an extreme form of universalism, the very negation of relativism.
-Any stop anywhere short of that would be arbitrary and so a form of dogmatism, also contrary to the usual intended spirit of relativism.
+But any stop anywhere short of that would be arbitrary and so a form of dogmatism, also contrary to the usual intended spirit of relativism.

 The only consistent choice remaining is the opposite extreme, and the most extreme forms of relativism in that direction, about reality and morality respectively, are called solipsism and egotism.
 They answer that it is the smallest group possible, the group of one, the individual, to which reality and morality are both relative.